 CF Admissions Scholarship: CF has established scholarships that will be offered to seniors in high school in Citrus, Levy and Marion counties.
 Attempts will be made to offer scholarships to students from every high school (if funding permits).
 Recommendations for these scholarships should be made by the high school principals or their designees to the director of Admissions and Student Recruitment by the announced spring deadline.
-Each scholarship is offered over a twosemester fall/spring period commencing after high school graduation.
+Each scholarship is offered over a two-semester fall/spring period commencing after high school graduation.
 The student must enroll full time in order to receive the scholarship.
-To be eligible for renewal, a student must maintain a cumulative CF grade point average of 2.5 or higher.